-Part of MSN's work in Freedom of Association has focused on engaging with international apparel brands on steps they can take to ensure that their Mexican suppliers respect the right of workers to organize and bargain collectively.
+Part of MSN's work to promote Freedom of Association in Mexico has focused on engaging with international apparel brands on steps they can take to ensure that their Mexican suppliers respect the right of workers to organize and bargain collectively.
 Our strategy has been to leverage brand influence on their suppliers to achieve greater respect and a more positive climate for freedom of association in Mexican supply chains.

 To this end MSN has developed a Freedom of Association in Mexico Tool Kit, which was updated in December 2014, sets out how brands can strengthen their FOA policies, auditing procedures and corrective action plans, as well as communication with vendors, suppliers and licensees on those policies and expectations.
 It also promotes greater transparency so that workers are aware of their rights and any agreements negotiated on their behalf.

 A tale of worker organizing, vultures, corruption ... and time travel.

 The original Spanish-language version of this comic book was published in 2010 by the International Campaign Against Protection Contracts with the support of a number of Canadian, US, European and Mexican unions and labour rights NGOs.